kapilkale/personal-site---blog/jekyll/_posts/2012-11-28-the-housing-cloud.markdown

 It didn't make sense to keep them.
 I already have them on Amazon, which streams to every device I own and takes up no space.
 It's the same thing I did with my CD collection 10 years ago when I moved to MP3s.
 And the same thing I did with my MP3s when I moved to Spotify.
 Books to Kindle.
 Photos to Dropbox and Facebook.
 Notebooks to Hackpad.

 Today's cloud movement isn't restricted to virtual goods.
 Zipcar is the cloud for cars.
 Exec is the cloud for secretarial work.
-And though there isn't a "cloud" for housing, AirBnB, Craigslist, and VRBO are getting close.\[1\]
+And though there isn't a "cloud" for housing, AirBnB, Craigslist, and VRBO are getting close.

 I am convinced that as the system gets better, one day **I'll be able to pay a membership fee and live wherever I want.**